Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 03-22-2023

 Some potential wellness properties ginger may have include:

-- Providing anti-inflammatory and antioxidant properties – Ginger root contains very high levels of antioxidants.
+- Antioxidant properties – Ginger root contains very high levels of antioxidants.
 These potent compounds may help protect your cells from oxidative stress.
-They can also have an anti-inflammatory effect on your body and lower the risk of severe infections.

 How Can You Use Ginger?